Myristic acid

 Myristic acid (IUPAC name: tetradecanoic acid) is a common saturated fatty acid with the molecular formula CH3(CH2)12COOH.
 Its salts and esters are commonly referred to as myristates or tetradecanoates.
-It is named after the binomial name for nutmeg (Myristica fragrans), from which it was first isolated in 1841 by Lyon Playfair.
+The name of the acyl group derived from myristic acid is myristoyl or tetradecanoyl.
+The acid is named after the binomial name for nutmeg (Myristica fragrans), from which it was first isolated in 1841 by Lyon Playfair.